j-telford/ptree/README.md

 ## Features

-Currently as the picker is the only part of the software that has been developed, you can navigate the directory tree and save your current directory path to the `SELECTED_PATH` variabl, which will currently print your path to `path.log` in your pTREE project directory.
+Currently as the picker is the only part of the software that has been developed, you can navigate the directory tree and save your current directory path to the `SELECTED_PATH` variabl, which will currently print your path to the `path.log` file in your pTREE project directory.

 - Navigate through directories using arrow keys.
 - Move up and down the directory structure with left and right arrow keys.